-- Sciatica: Caused by damage or pinching of the sciatic nerve (large nerve that runs down the legs) and can be caused by a herniated or slipped disk, piriformis syndrome, pelvic injury, fracture or pelvic tumor.
+- Sciatica: Caused by damage or pinching of the sciatic nerve, the large nerve that runs down the legs, and can be caused by a herniated or slipped disk, piriformis syndrome, pelvic injury, fracture or pelvic tumor.

-Our team of experts headed by Dr. John Lipani, offers complex and minimally invasive spine surgery procedures, some of which are listed below:
+Our team of experts headed by top spine surgeon Dr. John Lipani offers complex and minimally invasive spine surgery procedures, some of which are listed below:

-- Cervical Spinal Surgery: Is used to correct part of the spine in the neck, including problems with the bones (vertebrae), discs, and nerves.
+- Cervical Spinal Surgery: Performed to correct part of the spine in the neck, including problems with the bones (vertebrae), discs, and nerves.

-- Minimally-invasive Spinal Surgery: Similar to the aforementioned, our team of specialists will cater to your needs by developing a plan to ensure the quickest recovery following the best treatment.
+- Minimally-invasive Spinal Surgery: Similar to the cervical spinal surgery, our team of specialists will cater to your needs by developing a plan to ensure the quickest recovery following the best treatment.

-- Spinal Surgery Thoracic: Is used to correct problems with the spinal bones (vertebrae), disks, or nerves of the mid back (thoracic spine).
+- Spinal Surgery Thoracic: Corrects problems with the spinal bones, disks, or nerves of the mid back, also known as the thoracic spine.

-Please see the list below to select which Spine Surgery Procedure or Non-Surgical Spine Procedure you would like to learn more about.
+If you don’t see a surgery that will help your spinal condition see the list below to select which Surgical Spine Procedures or Non-Surgical Spine Procedure you would like to learn more about.

 Non-Surgical Spine Procedures*

-Please Note: non-surgical procedures are listed for educational purposes only.
+*Please Note: non-surgical procedures are for educational purposes only.
 We do not offer non-surgical procedures at Princeton Neurological Surgery.
-Patients requiring these procedures are referred to other local New Jersey specialists prior to committing to surgery at our practice.
+Patients requiring these procedures will be referred to other local New Jersey specialists prior to committing to surgery at our practice.

-To learn more about which Spinal Conditions we treat, please Click Here.
+Learn more about which Spinal Conditions we offer

-To learn more about spine surgeon Dr. John Lipani, please Click Here.
+Learn more about spine surgeon Dr. John Lipani

 Princeton Neurological Surgery Spine Institute Newsletter